Edward

 Horsman Sweetheart doll, A

-hard rubber unbreakable arms, jointed, brown mohair wig, green
+hard rubber unbreakable arms, slender jointed body, brown mohair wig, green

 sleep eyes, open mouth with six upper teeth.
 Horsman Sweetheart dolls